Invasion of Kagera: Operation Chakaza

 Tanzania initially aimed for its counter-offensive, called Operation Chakaza, to begin on 6 November, but it had to be delayed.
-By the second week of November, it had assembled 8,000–10,000 troops on the southern bank of the Kagera River.
-TPDF Chief of Staff Major General Tumainiel Kiwelu took command of the troops, and initiated a heavy artillery bombardment of the northern bank, triggering the flight of many Uganda Army soldiers.
+At the time, Major General Tumainiel Kiwelu felt that his forces still needed a few days to get ready for combat.
+By the second week of November, the TPDF had assembled 8,000–10,000 troops on the southern bank of the Kagera River.
+Major General Kiwelu initiated a heavy artillery bombardment of the northern bank, triggering the flight of many Uganda Army soldiers.
 A Ugandan military spokesman denounced the bombardment in a radio announcement on 11 November, claiming that "very few" Ugandan soldiers belonging to the Kifaru Regiment and Gonda Battalion were holding the frontline.
 He stated that these troops would soon be reinforced, and that the Tanzanians would face heavy resistance in the coming days.
 On the night of 14 November a few Tanzanian soldiers crossed the river in boats and, finding no Ugandans, returned without incident.
 Astles telephoned journalists in Nairobi to erroneously report that a large Tanzanian amphibious operation had been foiled by the Uganda Army, and that 300 Tanzanian soldiers had died when their boats overturned and they were attacked by crocodiles.
 That day Amin, sensing that other African states did not support his position and irrationally fearing that the Soviet Union was about give Tanzania new weapons, declared the unconditional withdrawal of all Ugandan troops from Kagera and invited OAU observers to witness it.
 The Tanzanian Government denounced the statement as a "complete lie", while foreign observers were unable to reach a consensus on the veracity of the supposed withdrawal.
 The OAU reacted by declaring that its mediation had succeeded.

 The Tanzanians used a Bailey bridge (example in British service pictured) to cross the Kagera River and launch their counter-offensive.